Infinidat/infi.clickhouse_orm/docs/querysets.md

 Ordering
 --------

-To sorting order of the results can be controlled using the `order_by` method:
+The sorting order of the results can be controlled using the `order_by` method:

     qs = Person.objects_in(database).order_by('last_name', 'first_name')